A complete guide to cancellation fees, refund timelines, and your rights as a passenger across all major Indian airlines

 SpiceJet Refund Policy

 SpiceJet allows refunds on select fare types.
-Passengers can opt for higher-priced fares with refund flexibility.
-Non-refundable tickets typically refund only taxes upon cancellation.
-Check specific fare conditions for clarity.
+Passengers booking higher-priced flexible fares receive more favorable refund terms.
+Non-refundable saver fares refund only government taxes and airport fees upon cancellation — the base fare is forfeited entirely.

 Go First Refund Policy